riosandro/Building-AI-course-project/README.md

+# Project Title
-# Building AI for blinded people
+Building AI for blinded people
 Final project for the Building AI course

 ## Summary
 My project is about build a glasses that helps blinded people to have a better life